Electrodes

 The figures below show example cross-sections of an electrode with (i) a full-area contact and (ii) local contacts.

 SunSolve permits several contact patterns.
-A contact pattern can be a ‘full-area’ pattern or it can be comprised of lines or points.
+A contact pattern can be a ‘full-area’ pattern or it can be composed of lines or points.

 When a line pattern is selected, it represents periodic lines for coatings but a single central line for fingers or busbars.
 When a point pattern is selected, the points can be either circular or rectangular, and they can be laid in either an XY grid or an equidistant pattern.
 The figures below illustrate the various contact patterns.